Lukasson/BlogProject/Readme.md

-This is my readme file for 08-21-blog project...to be updated
+This is my readme file for 08-21-blog project...to be updated.